Intercity Express: ICE T and ICE TD

 Simultaneously with the ICE 3, Siemens developed trains with tilting technology, using much of the ICE 3 technical design.
 The class 411 (seven cars) and 415 (five cars) ICE T EMUs and class 605 ICE TD DMUs (four cars) were built with a similar interior and exterior design.
 They were specially designed for older railway lines not suitable for high speeds, for example the twisting lines in Thuringia.
 ICE-TD has diesel traction.
-ICE-T and ICE-TD can be operated jointly, but this is not done routinely.
+ICE-T and ICE-TD could have be operated jointly, but this has not been done routinely.

 ICE T

 A total of 60 class 411 and 11 class 415 have been built so far (units built after 2004 belong to the modified second generation ICE-T2 batch).
 Both classes work reliably.
 Austria's ÖBB purchased three units in 2007, operating them jointly with DB.
 Even though DB assigned the name ICE-T to class 411/415, the T originally did not stand for tilting, but for Triebwagen (railcar), as DB's marketing department at first deemed the top speed too low for assignment of the InterCityExpress brand and therefore planned to refer to this class as IC-T (InterCity-Triebwagen).

 The trainsets of the T series were manufactured in 1999.
 The tilting system has been provided by Fiat Ferroviaria, now part of Alstom.
 ICE T trains can run at speeds of up to 230 km/h (143 mph).

+In April 2025, Deutsche Bahn announced the gradual retirement of the 5-car Class 415 from June 2025.

 ICE TD

 Deutsche Bahn ordered 20 units of ICE-T with diesel engines in 2001, called Class 605 ICE-TD.
-The ICE-TD was intended for certain routes without electric overhead cables such as Dresden-Munich and Munich-Zurich lines.
+The ICE-TD was intended for certain routes without electric overhead cables such as Dresden-Munich and Munich-Zürich lines.
 However, the Class 605 trains (ICE-TD) experienced many technical issues and unanticipated escalation in operating cost due to the diesel fuel being fully taxed in Germany.
-They were taken off the revenue service shortly after the delivery.
-During the 2006 FIFA World Cup, the ICE-TD trains were pressed temporarily into the supplementary service for transporting the fans between cities in Germany.
+They were taken off revenue service shortly after delivery.
+During the 2006 FIFA World Cup, the ICE-TD trains were pressed temporarily into supplementary service for transporting fans between cities in Germany.

 At the end of 2007, ICE-TD trains were put into revenue service for the lines between Hamburg and Copenhagen as well as Hamburg and Aarhus.
-A large part of Danish railway network hadn't been electrified so DSB (Danish State Railways) used the diesel-powered trains.
+A large part of the Danish railway network had not been electrified so DSB (Danish State Railways) used the diesel-powered trains.
 When DSB ordered the new IC4 train sets, the company did not anticipate the long delay with the delivery and the technical issues with the train sets.
 To compensate for the shortage of available trains, DSB leased the ICE-TD while the delivery and technical issues with IC4 were being addressed.
 The operating cost was much lower due to the lower fuel tax in Denmark.
-After the issues with IC4 were resolved, ICE-TD fleet was removed from the revenue service and stored.
+After the issues with IC4 were resolved, the ICE-TD fleet was removed from revenue service and stored.

-Deutsche Bahn has officially retired the entire ICE TD fleet in 2018.
+Deutsche Bahn retired the entire ICE TD fleet in 2018.